gtech-mulearn/Top-100-Coders/README.md

 #### 📄 Name Your File!

-Craft a new markdown file inside the /profile folder.
+Craft a new markdown file inside the `/profile` folder.
 Name it using your MUID (Refer Step 2 on on how to get MUID).
 It's like your digital signature!

 #### ✍️ Fill It Out!

-Use the provided template to fill out your details.
+Use the provided template to fill out your details.[TEMPLATE.md](./TEMPLATE.md)

 #### 🚀 Pull It!

 Once you're ready, create a pull request targeting the preview branch.
 Let the world see your brilliance!

 > ### 🌟 Pro Tip: Need a guiding star?
-Check out [example@mulearn.md](./TEMPLATE.md) for the perfect template to light your way.
+Check out [example@mulearn.md](./profile/vishakhabhayan@mulearn.md) for the perfect template to light your way.

 Embark on this step with passion and precision.